Auroral measurements during the eclipse

 (3) All-sky video camera

 The EISCAT Radars in both Longyearbyen and Tromsø will be taking realtime measurements of the electron densities, electron and ion temperatures and velocities in the ionosphere during the eclipse.
 The experiments will observe how fast the atmosphere responds to the lack of solar ionization.
-The experiments can be viewed in realtime at: Svalbard 32m data.
-Svalbard 42m data.
-Tromsø UHF data.
-Tromsø VHF data.

 6. Effects on GPS systems